angeal185/sicarii/README.md

 * write your templates in plain javascript
 * poorboy engine does not require any additional installation
 * poorboy can be extended to use html parsing modules
+* poorboy can be used to render pre-compiled templates from any other engine
 * poorboy is fast

 ```js